Saturdays are for Star Dawg.

 Well, I didn't realize this thing was a 2 parter when I started.
 But if you just watch part 1, you'll probably agree that calling it quits at the half way point wasn't an option.

-But all that Star Dawg worked up a bit of an appetite in me, so I figured maybe it would be a good time to go for a walk through Nob Hill, smoke a fat joint, and grab a little lunch to bring home for the second half of the match.
+All that Star Dawg worked up a bit of an appetite in me, though, so I figured intermission would be a good time to go for a walk through Nob Hill, smoke a fat joint, and grab a little lunch to bring home for the second half of the match.

 Hot Sauce and Panko is a Korean BBQ joint that specializes in chicken and waffles.